yogsototh/ycategories-presentation/categories/30_How/030_Haskell_Kinds.md

 Haskell Kinds
 -------------

-In Haskell some types can take type variable.
+In Haskell some types can take type variable(s).
 Typically: `[a]`.

 ~~~